Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitioning-into-data-science-non-technical-background.md

 <b>Programming and Data Science</b>

 - <a href="https://rmotr.com/data-science-python-course">RMOTR</a> – I recommend starting with RMOTR because it is focused on learning python fundamentals and Data Science libraries.
 Good teachers and community with a final project that you can add to your portfolio.
+- <a href="https://www.udacity.com/course/data-analyst-nanodegree--nd002">Udacity's Data Analyst Nanodegree</a> – With this program you'll learn to use Python, SQL, and statistics to uncover insights, communicate critical findings, and create data-driven solutions.
+Great place to start!
+Do not attempt the Data Science Nanodegree before completing this program unless you're already proficient in stats, probability, and python.
 - <a href="https://www.udacity.com/course/data-scientist-nanodegree--nd025">Udacity Data Science Nanodegree</a> – This program is focused on building practical Data Science projects such as recommendation engines, creating an image classifier, customer segments, etc.
 - <a href="https://www.udacity.com/course/data-engineer-nanodegree--nd027">Udacity Data Engineering Nanodegree</a> – I believe it is important to know the basics of data modeling with PostgreSQL, Cloud data warehousing as well as big data ecosystem with Spark.
 - <a href="https://www.udacity.com/course/data-structures-and-algorithms-nanodegree--nd256">Udacity Data Structures and Algorithms Nanodegree</a> – Extremely important class for any data scientist.